 “The disease isn’t different from one province to the next and the human aspect of dealing with severe diagnosis and treatment doesn’t change either.”

 Students interested in working with Dr. Kazanjian on this project can contact her via email to discuss summer internships and ways to participate without compromising their study time.

-Banner picture from left: peer navigators Eric Huffey and Rene Andersen.
+Banner picture from left: facilitator Eric Huffey and peer navigator Rene Andersen.